Janet Byrd, Executive Director

 503-226-3001 ext.
 110

-Laina Green, Financial Capability Manager
+Laina Green, Economic Opportunity Manager

 Laina joined the team at Neighborhood Partnerships in 2013.
 As a proud member of the Klamath Tribes, Laina has made it her personal mission to provide asset building opportunities to underserved communities.
 Her previous experience as an IDA Program Coordinator at the Native American Youth and Family Center (NAYA) gave her the insight to understand how motivating and empowering asset building can be for individuals and communities.
 With a degree in Television Production Technology, Laina had the privilege of working on the production of the award-winning video Stories of Home, which explored Native Elders’ personal tales of the value of home.
 When not working to increase opportunities for others, Laina enjoys spending time with her family, traveling, and watching football games and Sci-Fi movies.